May 01, 2019, Updated Jan 30, 2024

 It all starts with the preparation.
-We’ve learned that the best way to grill a pineapple is to slice it into rings, versus wedges.
+We’ve learned that the best way to grill a pineapple is to slice it into thick rings, versus wedges.
 This will allow more surface area of the rings to get that nice caramelization from the grill.

 - The last step is to lay the pineapple sideways and then cut 1/2 – 3/4 inch thick slices.
-This gives that grilled pineapple ring enough thickness to hold up to the hot fire and maintain the shape.
+This gives that grilled pineapple ring enough thickness to hold up to the hot fire and maintain its shape.